The Stock Market is Invincible. Buy! Buy! Buy!

 | Above Red Line | -1.2% |

-| Fair Value | 6.4% |
+| Fair Value | 6.5% |

-| Below Green Line | 10.1% |
+| Below Green Line | 10.0% |

-| Subsequent 10-year returns, median compound annual real total returns, S&P, 1960-2024 | |
+| Subsequent 10-year returns, median compound annual real total returns, S&P, 1960-2025 | |

 The red and green lines found on most of the Brock Value charts on this site indicate the normal range of the market.
 The red line indicates 30% overpricing, while the green line represents 20% underpricing.
 These guidelines serve as boundaries, beyond which valuation is extreme in one direction or the other.
 When the market (the yellow line) trades above the red line, it is highly overpriced.
-When this happens, my analysis shows that returns over the following ten years tend to be negative.
+When this happens, returns over the following ten years tend to be negative.
 Conversely, when the market trades below the green line, it is underpriced and returns over the next ten years will most likely be much higher than average.